 All patients are unique individuals and respond better to various measures and intensity.
 The naming of a pathology does little to help in the recovery of function.
 Establishing the rationale for functional deficts and then identifying which have the most potential for change is the starting ground for advancement.
 While interest in the imaging studies or diagnostic nomenclature is always present neither party enjoys the luxury of treating the picture or the name.
 We will focus on changing the behavior so that you can focus on recovery.

-We use a lot of manual therapy but this is largely at the intervention stage.
+We use manual therapy extensively but this is largely at the intervention stage.
 To enable you to reach independence invariably requires personal engagement in therapeutic exercise, genuinely therapeutic (think good for your problem) not some repetition of mindless exercise that everyone with this (name the diagnosis) does.
 We take our responsibility for designing and coaching this critical end seriously and we need our patients to take their end of delivery equally serious.
 The reward for both parties taking responsibility is the amelioration or elimination of your problem.